arillo-ch/silverstripe-deepl-translator/README.md

 DEEPL_APIKEY="<YOUR_DEEPL_APIKEY>"
 ```

-Configure ypur DataObjects to display the Deepl translation handles.
+Configure your DataObjects to display the Deepl translation handles.

 **NOTE:** It is important, that this configurations happens **AFTER** fluent was added to these DataObjects.
 Otherwise the UI will not appear.